PuttarajuPM/react-native-tvos/README.md

 ```
 Notes:

 - _Apple TV_: `pod install` will pick up the additional pods needed for the new architecture.
-- _Android TV_: Enabling the new architecture will cause your app to be built from React Native sources, including C++ sources, so you will need the NDK and the build will take much longer.
-- _Third party libraries_: As of this moment, third party libraries have not all enabled support for the new architecture.
-- _Bugs_: There are some issues with interactions between Apple TV parallax properties implementation and the new renderer.
+There are some issues with interactions between Apple TV parallax properties implementation and the new renderer.
 TabBarIOS has not been reimplemented in the new architecture so it will show up as an "unimplemented component".
+- _Android TV_: As in the core repo, Android builds use prebuilt artifacts published in Maven Central.

 ### Typescript

-Due to the nature of the typing resolution, the current solution to include types is to:

-- install `@types/react-native` as a dev dependency
-- put `import 'react-native/tvos-types.d'` in any of your `.ts` files (root suggested)

-See the "Build Changes" section below for how to start a new project that will automatically use Typescript.
+Typescript types for TV-specific components and APIs have been added to `types/public`.

 ## General support for Apple TV

-TV devices support has been implemented with the intention of making existing React Native applications "just work" on Apple TV, with few or no changes needed in the JavaScript code for the applications.
+TV device support has been implemented with the intention of making existing React Native applications "just work" on Apple TV, with few or no changes needed in the JavaScript code for the applications.

 The RNTester app supports Apple TV.
 In this repo, `RNTester/Podfile` and `RNTester/RNTesterPods.xcodeproj` have been modified to work for tvOS.
 Run `pod install`, then open `RNTesterPods.xcworkspace` and build.

 ## Pitfall

 Make sure you do not globally install `react-native` or `react-native-tvos`.
-You should only install `react-native-cli` to use the commands below.
+You should only install `@react-native-community/cli` to use the commands below.
 If you have done this the wrong way, you may get error messages like:

 ```
 ld: library not found for -lPods-TestApp-tvOS
 ```

-You should also install `yarn` globally, as it should be used instead of npm for working in React Native projects.
+You should also install `yarn` globally, as it should be used instead of `npm` for working in React Native projects.

 ## Build changes